Shiva-urimetla/shiva-urimetla.github.io/index.md

 ## ✨ Personal Story

 Ever since I was introduced to my first computer, I knew that technology would be a significant part of my life.
 From tinkering with hardware to mastering SQL queries, my journey has been a path of constant learning.
-My passion lies in finding innovative solutions that can make technology safer, faster, and more accessible.
-Today, as I delve deeper into **AWS Gen AI** and **cybersecurity**, I’m driven by a vision to create impactful solutions that can shape the future.
+My passion lies in finding innovative solutions that make technology safer, faster, and more accessible.
+Today, as I delve deeper into **AWS Gen AI** and **cybersecurity**, I’m driven by a vision to create impactful solutions that shape the future.

 ---